Yearly Human-Induced Greenhouse Gas Emissions in CO2 Equivalent

 • Fluorinated gases (F-gases)

 These emissions are the main drivers of human-induced warming.
-The total emissions reached 55±5.2 GtCO2e in 2021.
-The CO2-equivalent unit makes it possible to compare the relative emissions from different gasses.
-CO2-equivalents are calculated using the global warming potentials of the respective gasses, in this case using a 100-year time horizon.
+The CO2-equivalent unit makes it possible to compare the relative emissions from different gases.
+CO2-equivalents are calculated using the global warming potentials of the respective gases, in this case using a 100-year time horizon.

 In the scientific literature, human-induced emissions are often referred to as anthropogenic emissions.